microsoft/azurelinux/toolkit/tools/imagecustomizer/docs/clone-rpm-repo.md

 may produce a different result than a run on another day since PMC might have been updated in between runs.
 This behavior may be perfectly fine (or even desirable) for some users.
-However, other users may require more stable builds that don't change based on state of an external resource (e.g. PMC).
-For such users it can be useful to make a clone of PMC.
+However, other users may require more stable builds that don't change based on the state of an external resource (e.g. PMC).
+For such users, it can be useful to make a clone of PMC.

 ## Cloning a repo to a local directory